 Trends persist, often much longer than most imagine they can persist, and this has been a classic example within the S&P 500 for years.
 However, there is no bigger curse for investors than to be late to the party.
 Even the most persistent trends eventually give way and reverse course, and often violently.
 Think NASDAQ circa 2000 with the pricking of the internet bubble.
 That was a painful time for many investors that bought into the idea that the secular trend of internet adoption would rewrite the rulebook on investing and that traditional fundamental analysis of technology/internet investments was no longer applicable.
 This was an age when I distinctly remember repeatedly hearing the most dangerous four-word sentence on Wall Street: “This time it’s different.”

 Would we dare utter those words today?
-What if I told you that the Information Technology sector of the S&P 500 is now trading around 45 times trailing one-year earnings, and about 40 times the estimated earnings for the coming year, while the Consumer Discretionary sector is trading at 85 times trailing one-year earnings and 38 times estimated earnings for the coming year?
+What if I told you that the Information Technology sector of the S&P 500 in December was trading around 45 times trailing one-year earnings, and about 40 times the estimated earnings for the coming year, while the Consumer Discretionary sector was trading at 85 times trailing one-year earnings and 38 times estimated earnings for the coming year?
 That seems quite frothy indeed.
 This illustrates a major premium that has been paid (and continues to be paid) for growth, not at a reasonable price, but at any price, in a world where there was (and there remains) a scarcity of growth (i.e., the Covid-induced recession).

 However, there are many metrics by which we can judge the current S&P 500 in the context of history.
 I recently revisited one thoughtful article from October 2018 by a very seasoned Wall Street veteran who expressed concern about the froth within the S&P 500 back in 2018, echoed my revulsion of the most dangerous sentence ever heard on Wall Street, but keenly observed that adjustments in historical time frames could dramatically alter the perception of relative froth in the S&P 500.
 There truly is a data point for every argument.